 The reporting and monitoring of the EIT KICs' operational performance and their results will be a primary task of the EIT and will be implemented in cooperation with Horizon Europe Common Corporate Services.
 The reporting and monitoring system for the EIT KICs will be built into the overall Horizon Europe monitoring system, particularly by implementing common data models including data collection.
 The EIT will continue and enhance cooperation with the Common Implementation Centre (CIC) and the Common Policy Centre (CPC) in order to benefit from the support services offered within the Horizon Europe framework programme.
 The EIT will systematically monitor KICs' contribution to reaching the Horizon Europe 35% climate target.
 The EIT will significantly contribute to this target by investing in climate-related objectives and support the EIT KICs to adequately integrate climate mainstreaming into their respective activities.
 Furthermore, the EIT will support the EIT KICs in tracking their expenditure in biodiversity, clean air, digital transition (including artificial intelligence), health, and overall contribution to SDGs.
 The EIT will put in place a monitoring system at the portfolio/project level that will allow for reliable reporting on expenditures for contributions to these political priorities.

-Antina linea T Implementation year Action lines Targets 2025 2026 2027 ✓ The EIT Impact Framework implemented \boxtimes \boxtimes ☒ ✓ 3-year interim review of EIT Health and EIT RawMaterials \boxtimes ✓ 7-year assessment of EIT Urban Mobility and EIT Manufacturing \boxtimes \boxtimes Monitoring and evaluation of impact ✓ EIT Impact Study \boxtimes ✓ Simplification measures implemented \boxtimes \boxtimes ✓ The annual assessment of the KICs' adherence to the Financial Sustainability Principles and progress towards Financial Sustainability \boxtimes ×
+Anting lives Torrada Implementation year Action lines Targets 2026 2027 2028 ✓ The EIT Impact Framework implemented \boxtimes \boxtimes ✓ 3-year interim review of EIT Health and EIT RawMaterials \boxtimes \boxtimes ✓ 3-year review of EIT Culture and Creativity \boxtimes Monitoring and evaluation of impact Simplification measures implemented \boxtimes \boxtimes \boxtimes The annual assessment of the KICs' adherence to the Financial Sustainability Principles and progress towards Financial Sustainability